the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 ## Map and Reduce

 When working in more complex applications, you will often have to modify data.
 For example, if you read data from a file or a server, the data is not always "well-shaped".
-Hence you will often perform **data manipulation** to get the data in a desired shape for your use case.
+Hence you will often perform a **data manipulation** to get the data in a desired shape for your use case.
 One of the most common data manipulations you will hear about is the combination of filter, map, and reduce.

 You have already learned about the array's built-in `filter()` method before.
 Now you will learn about the more advanced `map()` and `reduce()` methods.
-While not all of these three built-in array methods need to be used for every data manipulation use case, applying one or the other often already helps you to manipulate JavaScript arrays (and objects) into any shape.
+While not all of these three built-in array methods need to be used for every data manipulation use case, applying one or the other often already helps you to manipulate JavaScript arrays (and objects, as you will see later) into any shape.

 All of these data manipulation methods use callback functions.
-While `filter()` is one of the easier ones out of the three, `map()` and `reduce()` are a bit more advanced, because their use cases are for beginners more abstract.
+While `filter()` is one of the simpler ones out of the three, `map()` and `reduce()` are a bit more advanced, because their use cases are for beginners more abstract.
 Let's check out `map()` first.
 Essentially `map()` allows you to modify every item in an array:

 {title="index.js",lang="javascript"}
 ~~~~~~~